SublimeText/Ceedling/README.md

 ### Key mappings

+Note: key mappings are not enabled by default.

-A number of key commands for working with modules are predefined.
+A number of key commands for working with modules were defined by the previous version.

 | Key command | Function |
 |:--|:--|